 The Database table page contains multiple controls to make it easy for you to create, edit, and view your tables.
 Let's go over these controls.

-Hide Fields: Clicking on this shows a list of the different columns of the Database table.
-There is a toggle on the right which can be used to hide columns from the view.
+Hide Fields Clicking on this shows a list of the different columns of the Database table.
+There is a toggle on the right that can be used to hide columns from the view.

-2. Show JSON: This is the way your Database table is represented in JSON.
+Show JSON This is the way your Database table is represented in JSON.

-4. API Endpoints: This is the list of API Endpoints that are associated with this Database table.
+API Endpoints This is the list of API Endpoints that are associated with this Database table.